Ritika-S/autonomousboat.github.io/Procedure.md

 **5.**	To pair the transmitter to the receiver take a screwdriver and press the button located between 2 coaxial antenna cables

-  - **a.**	Press the button for approximately 2 seconds, during this time the LED light should momentarily turn red
+  - Press the button for approximately 2 seconds, during this time the LED light should momentarily turn red

-  - **b.**	Once you have stopped pressing the button the LED light should turn to a solid green light, indicating that the radio transmitter and the receiver are now paired
+  - Once you have stopped pressing the button the LED light should turn to a solid green light, indicating that the radio transmitter and the receiver are now paired

 **6.**	You can either check that they are paired by using a servo plugged into pin 4, or by measuring the change in
         electrical signal when we use the transmitter

-  - **a.**	Use the oscilloscope to measure the electrical signal between the signal cable of the PPM signal (orange) and a               grounded source
+  - Use the oscilloscope to measure the electrical signal between the signal cable of the PPM signal (orange) and a               grounded source

 ## **Setting up the PixHawk**